x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/integrate-office-365-with-an-email-add-on-service.md

     When you're finished, click **Save**.

-### Use the Exchange Management Shell to create a mail flow rule to route unprocessed messages to the email add-on service
+### Use Exchange Online PowerShell to create a mail flow rule to route unprocessed messages to the email add-on service

-To create the mail flow rule in the Exchange Management Shell, use this syntax:
+To create the mail flow rule in Exchange Online PowerShell, use this syntax:

 ```
 New-TransportRule -Name "<Descriptive Name>" -FromScope InOrganization -RouteMessageOutboundConnector "<Connector Name>" -ExceptIfHeaderContainsMessageHeader <HeaderName> -ExceptIfHeaderContainsWords <HeaderValue> -StopRuleProcessing $true